 The history of the black community in North Africa is connected to the slave trade.
 Slavery was abolished in Tunisia in 1846, but black Tunisians still face huge discrimination and marginalization.
 This is reflected in the everyday use of words such as slave (oussif) to refer to a black person.

 Furthermore, prior to 2011, the country’s Constitution had abolished all forms of association, which made it difficult to organize efforts to advance equality for the black population.
-The 2011 revolution gave a chance for this silent and repressed minority to be heard, however.
+The 2011 revolution gave a chance for this silenced and oppressed minority to be heard, however.
 The first organization in the country to fight for the rights of black Tunisians, the Association for Equality and Development (ADAM), was formed shortly afterwards to advocate for legal change to strengthen anti-discrimination provisions.
 Nevertheless, popular denial of the scale of the problem persisted until Mariam Touré, a young Malian student, published an open letter to Tunisians in October 2014 in which she denounced the harassment she was subjected to on a daily basis in a society she believed was ‘infected’ with racism.

 A number of incidents that attracted wider publicity illustrate the prevalence of racism in Tunisia and the particular challenges that black Tunisians face.
 In 2013, Saadia Mosbah, the president of the civil society organization Mnemty, was told by an attendant at a petrol station that he did not ‘serve slaves’.
 Because of the absence at that time of legislation criminalizing hate speech, she had to initiate legal action on the basis of assault, as her son had been attacked when he tried to step in.
 In 2014, Nejiba Hamrouni, the former president of the Journalists’ Union, was publicly insulted by Islamists when they posted some caricatures of her image resembling a monkey.
 Because she could not file a lawsuit, she used social media to raise awareness about racial discrimination.
 The same year, a black woman was attacked with a rock in Bizerte by her neighbours, but the case was dismissed by the police for lack of evidence, despite several witnesses.

 Black Tunisians are still unable to access many areas of life.
 At present, there is only one black Tunisian reporter on national television and a single black parliamentary representative.
 Nevertheless, black Tunisians have seen significant progress in their situation since 2011, particularly as Tunisians have started to acknowledge racism.
 In this regard, the passing on 9 October 2018 of a law criminalizing racial discrimination by the Tunisian Parliament – making it the first Arab country to have such legislation – is a major milestone.
 Civil society organizations such as Mnemty have been fighting for years to make this possible.
 Indeed, the first conviction under the new legislation occurred in February 2019 when a woman was given a suspended jail sentence and fined by a court in Sfax for insulting her daughter’s teacher about her skin colour.
 This law was strengthened further in July 2020 when the Council of Ministers approved a decree for the creation of the National Commission for the Fight against Racial Discrimination, which will be in charge of implementing the 2018 law.
+However, at the time of writing (one year after the decree), the Commission had not yet been put in place.
+Through this law, MRG and its partners won a historic case in October 2020 that led to the removal of the word ‘Atig’ (meaning ‘liberated by’) from the patronym of a black Tunisian man.
+Although MRG has trained 150 lawyers on this new law and supported dozens of judicial proceedings, we have witnessed a lack of awareness on the part of police officers and judges who have not yet been trained by the state, as well as fear of presenting a lawsuit or lack of hope in the judicial system by many among the black community.

 Like black Tunisians, sub-Saharan migrants face racial discrimination, but their situation is compounded by language barriers, documentation issues and their limited access to education and health care.
 They are frequently abused, exploited and even subjected to targeted attacks.
 For instance, a prominent anti-racism campaigner Falikou Coulibaly was stabbed to death in Tunis at the end of December 2018; he had been the President of the Association of Ivorians in Tunisia (AIT).
 While the authorities stated that the killing was in connection with a theft, Coulibaly’s death nevertheless led hundreds of black Tunisians to demonstrate in the days afterwards against racist discrimination in the country and the lack of adequate response from the government.
+MRG through its Anti-Discrimination Points network has documented hundreds of cases of racial discrimination against black Tunisians and sub-Saharan migrants in 2019 and 2020.